-Examples of competencies in the required domain of leading and managing in public governance might include but are not limited to:
+Examples of competencies in the required domain of to lead and manage in the public interest might include but are not limited to:

-- Apply public management models and organization theory - Appraise the organizational environment, both internal and external, as well as the culture, politics and institutional setting - Lead, manage, and serve a diverse workplace and citizenry - Lead and manage people effectively, whether volunteers or compensated, fostering team building, commitment, creativity, and performance - Manage projects - Manage information and networks - Manage contracts and public-private partnerships - Resolve conflict and negotiate - Understand the relationships between public policy, whether proposed or enacted, and leadership and management in implementation
+- Apply public management organization theories. - Appraise the organizational environment, both internal and external, as well as the culture, politics and institutional setting. - Demonstrate the ability to lead change in a complex environment. - Lead, manage, and serve a diverse workplace and citizenry. - Assemble and manage inclusive and productive cross-sector paid and volunteer workforces. - Lead and manage people effectively, whether volunteers or compensated, fostering team building, commitment, creativity, and performance. - Manage large and complex programs and projects. - Manage information and networks. - Leverage data and technological change for public good. - Adopt agile technologies to solve complex mission problems. - Lead or operate in networks of people and organizations. - Manage contracts and public-private partnerships. - Apply risk management principles to support organizational missions. - Resolve conflict through negotiation and consensus-building processes. - Understand the relationships between public policy, whether proposed or enacted, and leadership and management in implementation. - Identify and apply key elements of a strategic planning or other community-based planning processes to a nonprofit or government organization. - Demonstrate an appreciation for the complexities of decision-making in the public interest. - Create sustainable communities through effective public budgetary and nonprofit fund development practices.

-Examples of competencies in the required domain of participating in and contributing to the policy process might include but are not limited to:
+Examples of competencies in the required domain of to participate in, and contribute to, the public policy process might include but are not limited to: